 By: Joe Contreras

 A majority of buildings in urban areas like New York City have flat roofs that allow for both public and building personnel access.
-As per the 2014 NYC Building Code, a building that is greater than 22’ tall with a low-slope roof (less than 2.4:12) must have a 42” guard at the low-sloped setback perimeter.
-Generally, these low-slope roofs have either a solid masonry wall, known as a parapet, or another type of railing system around the setback perimeter.
-Although the 2014 NYC Building Code mandates that a fall protection guard be at least 42” above the finished deck height, there are instances when a guard that is not 42” high is “grandfathered” or deemed sufficient.
+As per Chapter 15, Section 1509.8, Protection Guards, of the 2014 NYC Building Code, a building that is greater than 22’ tall with a low-slope roof (less than 2.4:12) must have a 42” guard (parapet, railing, fence, or combination thereof) within 6′ of the roof perimeter.
+Typically, these low-slope roofs have either a solid masonry wall, known as a parapet, or another type of railing system around the setback perimeter; the ground must also meet the Handrail Requirements of Chapter 10, Section 101.2, as well as the Structural Requirements in Chapter 16, Section 1601.7.
+Although the 2014 NYC Building Code mandates that a fall protection guard be at least 42” above the finished deck height, there are instances when a guard that is not 42” high is “grandfathered” or deemed sufficient since it meets the previous Building Code requirements.
 In order to appropriately budget for repairs and to plan for this additional work early in the design phase of the project, building owners should consult with a qualified building envelope professional to better understand whether alterations to or replacement of the existing guards are warranted.

 It’s important to note that railing requirements not only affect areas of public use or areas accessible to the public; but also, mechanical areas and roofs that building personnel have access to.
 These areas are generally governed by OSHA railing requirements instead of IBC.
 OSHA requirements are less stringent in regard to railing assemblies than the 2015 IBC.
 Under OHSA requirements, a railing or guard height must be between 39” and 45” above the top of the walking surface and only requires one mid-rail as opposed to multiple balustrades (OSHA 1910.28).
 Instead of passage of a 4” sphere as defined under the IBC, OSHA regulations limit the passage of a 21” sphere between the mid-rail and either the walking surface or the top rail of the guard.